ljavorsk/IPP-proj1/readme1.md

 The bonus task for this project was the statistics output which is mentioned above.
 To count the specific stats, I used global variables named `numberOf*`.
+Statistics are appended to the file specified in `--stats` argument.